 Enforcement.

 If the Code Enforcement Officer finds a violation of the Special Use Permit, he or she shall send written notification of the violation to the permittee in accordance with Section 100-O. of this Zoning Law, and may issue a Stop Work Order, temporarily suspending the permit.

-An Excavation Special Use Permit may be revoked by the Planning Board Code Enforcement Officer after public hearing legal review if it is found and determined that there has been a substantial failure to comply with any of the terms, conditions, limitations and requirements imposed by the Special Use Permit.
+An Excavation Special Use Permit may be revoked by the Code Enforcement Officer after legal review if it is determined that there has been a substantial failure to comply with any of the terms, conditions, limitations and requirements imposed by the Special Use Permit.
 In such cases, a period of twenty (20) calendar days shall be granted to the permittee for an opportunity to bring the project into full compliance prior to revocation of the Special Use Permit.

-If the project is not brought into compliance, the Town may seek a violation of the Excavation Special Use Permit in accordance with Section 100-O. of this Zoning Law.

 General Provisions.

 An Excavation Special Use Permit shall be deemed to authorize only the particular use or uses expressly specified in the Permit, and shall expire if the Special Use Permit activity is not commenced and diligently pursued within six (6) calendar months of the date of issuance of the Special Use Permit.
 Upon prior written request to the Planning Board, the time period for initiation of the Special Use Permit may be extended for a maximum period of one (1) calendar year from its otherwise specified Excavation activity termination date.
 The Planning Board shall hold a public hearing prior to granting any extensions.

 The terms and conditions of any Excavation Special Use Permit may be amended in the same manner as required for issuance of a Special Use Permit, following the criteria and procedures of this Section.